MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 Today I want to spend some time thinking through what to look for when hiring a graduate software developer.
 Prior to being involved in our graduate programme I never would have thought this was an interesting question.
 As I dig more into it I'm realizing what an interesting question it is.

-## What I used to look for in pre hiring graduate software developers...
+## Before interviewing graduate software developers...

 Before I go into the evolution of interviewing graduate software developers let me quickly go through what I used to look for when interviewing software developers in general.
 This process has evolved with time, so I'm going to to just share a snapshot of my normal interview process at around 2016.